 English, Elizabeth.
 An Innovative Climate Change Adaptation Solution for Freedman's Cottages in Charleston, SC.
 Abstract.

 Helgeson, Jennifer.
 Resilience and Recovery: A Case Study of the 2016 Lumberton, NC Flood.
-Abstract.
+Session Abstract.

 Jacobson, Rachel.
 Visioning Resilience: What Successful Resilience Looks Like in Practice.
 Abstract.